Steps to Become an HVAC Installer

 Step 3: Obtain Environmental Protection Agency (EPA) Section 608 certification (timeline varies)

 All HVAC technicians who work with refrigerants must earn the EPA section 608 certification.
-Section 608 training and certification are typically included in most HVAC training programs, but HVAC installers must earn this certification before beginning work.
+Section 608 training and certification are typically included in most HVAC training programs, but it is essential that HVAC installers earn this certification before beginning work.

 There are four types of certifications: specializations in servicing small appliances (type I), servicing or disposing of high-pressure appliances (type II), servicing or disposing of low-pressure appliances (type III), and servicing all types of equipment (universal).
 It is worth noting that HVAC apprentices are exempt from EPA certification requirements so long as their work is closely and continuously supervised by a certified technician.